-Coordinated by NOAA’s Office of Education, the Coastal Ecosystem Learning Centers (CELC) network is a consortium of 25 aquariums and marine science education centers located in the United States, Canada, and Mexico.
+Coordinated by NOAA’s Office of Education, the Coastal Ecosystem Learning Centers (CELC) network is a consortium of 25 aquariums and marine science education centers located across North America.
 With a reach of over 20 million people, the CELC network works together to engage the public in protecting coastal and marine ecosystems.
 Its members are listed below.

 Since opening in November 1992, Acuario de Veracruz has welcomed both national and international visitors to view its diverse range of aquatic and subaquatic exhibits.
 The aquarium also works on important conservation and protection programs for local species.

 Adventure Aquarium is located on the Camden Waterfront, just minutes from downtown Philadelphia, with more than 8,500 aquatic species throughout two million gallons of water.
 The Center for Aquatic Sciences partners with the Aquarium to deliver education and conservation programming.
 The Center’s mission is to promote the understanding, appreciation, and protection of aquatic life and habitats through education and youth development.

 The Alaska SeaLife Center is the only facility of its kind in Alaska, combining a public aquarium with marine research, education, and wildlife response.
 A uniquely positioned cold water research center, the Alaska SeaLife Center is at the forefront of communication on climate change research and its impact on marine ecosystems.
 They contribute valuable scientific understanding of marine mammals, birds, and fish to the world, and they inform the management of the region.